 There are also situations where a contravention of a licence condition results in consequential contraventions of related licence conditions.
-Auditors are advised to provide additional information to explain this to the reader.
+Auditors are advised to provide additional information to explain this table in order to facilitate comparison and benchmarking of audit outcomes. to the reader.